thecadMunik/customer_churn_and_retention/README.md

 - Implement early intervention programs targeting high-risk and elevated-risk customer segments before churn occurs.
 - Strengthen loyalty and engagement initiatives for younger and middle-aged customers, who represent a large share of the future revenue base.
 - Shift from reactive churn management to proactive churn prevention, using regular monitoring of customer engagement and activity levels.

+### 🙌 Feedback Welcome

+Thank you for exploring my Churn and Retention Analysis project!
+I’m always open to suggestions, improvements, or collaboration ideas.

+📩 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/munikat-abu)
+📧 Or drop an email: **obehimunik@gmail.com**